Best ASIC Regulated Forex Brokers for 2026

 The FXTS Verdict – Which are the Best ASIC Regulated Forex Brokers?

-This comprehensive review highlights the best ASIC regulated forex brokers for 2025, focusing on those that demonstrated consistent strength across several key areas.
+This comprehensive review highlights the best ASIC regulated forex brokers, focusing on those that demonstrated consistent strength across several key areas.
 We assessed each company based on its official ASIC licence, registered Australian office, available trading platforms and the quality of its customer support.
 We also reviewed average AUD/USD spreads and verified each broker’s compliance details using ASIC’s public register.

 FP Markets and Pepperstone lead the rankings this year thanks to their broad selection of trading platforms and advanced execution models.
 Both brokers offer MetaTrader, cTrader, and proprietary tools designed to suit a wide range of trading styles.